Compliance Requirements (Non-SARA)

 Professional Licensure Board Approval

-Institutions that provide programs leading to professional licensure must determine whether the programs meets prerequisites in the state where the program is offered.
-This approval is in addition to institutional approval by the higher education agency of the state (or though SARA).
+Institutions that provide programs leading to professional licensure must determine whether the program curriculum meets educational prerequisites in the state where the program is offered.
+Additionally, the institution must determine whether program approval by the professional board is required in the state where the program is offered.
+This approval is in addition to institutional approval by the higher education agency of the state (or though reciprocity).
 Please review the Professional Licensure Topic Area on this website for more information.

 Secretary of State Registration